SalesforceCommerceCloud/commerce-sdk/testIntegration/stagingApis/checkout/orders/orders-description.md

 ## Create Orders

 Use the Create Order endpoint to create orders from a third-party system, such as a social media platform.
 Before using the endpoint, you must complete the checkout process first: apply all sanity checks, reserve inventory, authorize payment, apply promotions, and calculate the full cost of the order.
 Orders made by third-party systems are treated the same way as order made directly through the B2C Commerce platform, including how status updates and exports are handled.

+## Update Orders

+Use the Update Order endpoint to make changes to custom order attributes.